asim/turbo/README.md

 # 🌀 Turbo

-Turbocharge your app with AI
+Turbocharge your app development

 ## Overview

-Turbo is an API backend with AI built-in.
+Turbo is a Go app development framework.
 Create users, groups and chats, perform signup and authentication, including prompt/streaming responses from ChatGPT.
 All requests are forwarded using a shared key with context caching included by default.
 Events are stored in the database for filtering & auditing.

 ## Features

-- OpenAI shared proxy
+- OpenAI API proxy
+- App dev framework
 - User management API
 - 1:1 and group chat API
 - SQLite or Postgres storage